-Over the past few years, a limited number of studies have suggested that G+P- individuals have a benign clinical course, with absence of symptoms or adverse events and a small number develop the phenotype in the third decade, suggesting incomplete penetrance during most of a competitive athlete’s career (39- 41).
+Over the past few years, a limited number of studies have suggested that G+P- individuals have a benign clinical course, with absence of symptoms or adverse events and a small number develop the phenotype in the third decade, suggesting incomplete penetrance during most of a competitive athlete’s career (41-43).

-Although the number of individuals studied in these reports, and their follow-up was limited, it is important to emphasize that there were no clinical events in mutation carriers before the development of an overt HCM phenotype (i.e. LV hypertrophy) ..
-In conclusion, available evidence from relatively small studies suggests that gene carriers for HCM do not incur risk until the phenotypic spectrum of the disease is developed and, therefore, the G+P- status should not equate to having the disease , per se. .
+Although the number of individuals studied in these reports, and their follow-up was limited, it is important to emphasize that there were no clinical events in mutation carriers before the development of an overt HCM phenotype (i.e. LV hypertrophy).
+In conclusion, available evidence from relatively small studies suggests that gene carriers for HCM do not incur risk until the phenotypic spectrum of the disease is developed and, therefore, the G+P- status should not equate to having the disease.

 Recommendations.

 G+P- individuals should be assessed to exclude the broader phenotypic and clinical features of HCM (with ECG, CMR, exercise test and 24-hour ECG).
 In the absence of phenotypic features of HCM these athletes may be allowed to engage in all competitive sports.
 (Class IIa; Level of Evidence C).

-There is limited data in individuals with positive genotype and an abnormal ECG in isolation; until further data is available the panel recommends that such individuals are managed similarly to those without LV hypertrophy (Class III; Level of Evidence C)
+There is limited data in individuals with positive genotype and an abnormal ECG in isolation, therefore until further data is available the panel recommends that such individuals are managed similarly to those without LV hypertrophy (44).

+(Class III; Level of Evidence C)

 Adolescent athletes G+/P-, should undergo periodical surveillance (at least, yearly), to monitor the potential progression to the overt HCM phenotype.
 A more liberal attitude is justified in adult (> 25 years old) athletes, with recommended follow-up every two-years.